AlvinZhao2020/AlvinZhao2020.github.io/README.md

 ```

 ## Functionality and MVP
-- [ ] Links to personal and pageFavIcon
+- [ ] Links to GitHub and LindeIn.
+And FavIcon on pagetag
-- [ ] Using canvas draw a board and pieces,and a eventListener to place piece
+- [ ] Using canvas draw a board and pieces,set up an eventListener to place piece
 - [ ] Players can play and pause back ground music
 - [ ] Players can play with another Player
 - [ ] When have a winner, shows the winner and player can replay a new game